Categories and tags are part of the blogging process, each with different purposes.

-While being helpful to the reader, they are also a way to help the search engines give some context too.
+While helpful to the reader, they can also help the search engines give some context.

-By assigning too many terms that reader can get overwhelmed or disinterested because the terms may not all be relevant.
+By assigning too many terms, the reader can get overwhelmed or disinterested because the terms may not all be relevant.
 The same can be said for tags.
-Think of it like a social media post where there are more hashtags than words.
-It looks like you are pushing information that has no true direction.
+Think of it like a social media post with more hashtags than words.
+It looks like you are pushing information that has no proper direction.

 What are the benefits of using blog post categories and tags?

-They give your reader a guide to find information they seek or may be interested in.
-While having a way to find more articles with the same topics or keywords.
+They guide your reader to find the information they seek or may be interested in.
+But, at the same time, they can find more articles with the same topics or keywords.

 First, they make it easier for search engines to understand and index your content.

-Second, they highlight key topics, which can help to improve your site’s ranking for those topics.
+Second, they highlight key topics which can help improve your site’s ranking.

-Finally, they can help create internal links which can also improve your site’s SEO.
+Finally, they can help create internal links, improving your site’s SEO.

 By carefully considering the terms when planning your posts remember your ultimate goal is to reach the most people possible.